-- On March 19, Governor Gordon and the wyoming state health officer issued statewide closure orders for public spaces for a two week period. please visit THIS LINK to read the details of the orders.
+- On March 19, Governor Gordon and the wyoming state health officer issued statewide closure orders for public spaces. please visit THIS LINK to read the details of the orders.
 A second and third order have also been released and can be found on this website by hovering over the COVID19 menu on the left hand side of the page and clicking on the individual links that show up.
-A PDF of each order will open in a separate tab. the orders have been extended to april 17th.

-- Travel recommendations can be found by hovering over the covid19 menu on the left menu. they are downloadable in word format.
+- Travel recommendations FOR LINCOLN COUNTY can be found by hovering over the covid19 menu on the left menu. they are downloadable in word format.

-lcsd#2 will be closed at least through april 17th. pLEASE VISIT THEIR WEBSITE for their official statement and for updates to their plans for continuing education through closure and meal distribution plans and instructions.
-Please visit their FACEBOOK PAGE as well for constant updates on all school district related planning.
+- Visit the LCSD#2 website for updates to their plans for continuing education through closures and meal distribution plans and instructions.
+Please visit their Facebook page as well for updates on all school district related planning.